amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

   values: readonly Student[];
 }

-// For example a table that has First Name, Last Name, Age and Eye Color would look like:
+// For example a table that has First Name, Last Name, Age, and Eye Color would look like this:

 const table: StudentTable = {
   columns: ["FirstName", "LastName", "Age", "EyeColor"],